 The Ultimate Peru Itinerary - 2 Weeks Exploring the Highlights

-Chances are, if you’re looking at travels to Peru it’s because of Machu Picchu.
+Chances are, if you’re looking to travel to Peru it’s because of Machu Picchu.
 I get it, I was the same.
 And yes, it was just as beautiful in person as I had hoped but was it my favourite experience in Peru?
 Hmmm, maybe not.

-What I didn’t expect to find in Peru was such geographic diversity.
-It has costal cities, arid deserts, villages in valleys… villages in mountains… villages on lakes!
-And as you move through the country you’re constantly surprised by the new landscapes.
+What I didn’t expect to find was such geographic diversity.
+Peru has costal cities, arid deserts, villages in valleys, villages in mountains and even villages on lakes!
+As I moved through the country I was constantly surprised by new landscapes, it never got boring.

 My 2-week (ok 16 days) itinerary covers all these great highlights.
-You’ll hike through lush valleys, meet communities from the mountains, slide down sand dunes and eat delicious food.
-It’s a great first taste of Peru that will leave you wanting more.
+From hiking through lush valleys, to meeting communities from the mountains, sliding down sand dunes and eating delicious food.
+It’s a great first taste of Peru that left me wanting more.